Eli Soriano: Exile

 He was in exile in order to evade various death threats he received over the course of his preaching in the Philippines and the countless libel cases he faced from the people he exposed.
 He has since used this opportunity to preach in other countries.

 Currently, Ang Dating Daan airs in 73 countries worldwide including the United States (as The Old Path), Brazil, Portugal (as O Caminho Antigo), Uruguay, Spain (as El Camino Antiguo), India, South Africa, and Saipan.

 In his TV show Itanong mo kay Soriano, Biblia ang Sasagot! ("Ask Soriano, the Bible will Answer!"), he invited people to ask him any Bible-related question.

+Use of mass media and digital platforms

+Soriano made extensive use of mass media and digital platforms in his ministry, particularly through Ang Dating Daan and The Old Path.
+His programs were used for preaching, Bible studies, Bible expositions, and question-and-answer sessions.
+As internet access expanded, his ministry also used websites and online video platforms to make its religious programs available to audiences outside traditional broadcast media.

+During the COVID-19 pandemic in 2020, Soriano's ministry further expanded its use of livestreaming.
+In mid-April 2020, The Old Path Live Bible studies and Bible expositions began being livestreamed daily, in addition to scheduled programs for audiences in Portugal, Brazil, Europe, Israel, Africa, the Middle East, India, Nepal, and Sri Lanka.
+On June 1, 2020, The Old Path Live Mass Indoctrination sessions also began streaming online.
+These initiatives allowed viewers confined at home during lockdowns to participate in Bible studies and other religious programs remotely.

+Through these developments, Soriano's ministry progressed from television and radio broadcasting to websites, webcasting, social media, livestreaming, and online video conferences, expanding the international reach of his preaching and Bible-based programs.